2000

 –NOTE: In a flashback from Batman Annual #25 and a reference in Red Hood: The Lost Days #1.
 Late October.
 Nearly six months after his death, Jason Todd now returns from the dead!
 When Superboy-Prime alters history during the future events of Infinite Crisis, he inadvertently revives Jason, who crawls out of his coffin, stumbles into town, and eventually collapses into a coma.
 Batman won’t learn about or see Jason for quite a while, but here is what happens next for the former Boy Wonder (as referenced in Red Hood: The Lost Days #1-6).
 Jason will wake up from his coma almost a full year later, at which time he will wander the streets as a mute amnesiac.
 Jason will then be discovered nearly another year later by Talia and Ra’s al Ghul.
 At that point, Talia will order the League of Assassins to fix the cemetery to make it look like Jason never was revived in order to hide the fact from Batman.
 The League of Assassins will then eliminate anyone that can possibly be linked to Jason as a preventative measure as well.
 A year after that, Talia will immerse Jason in a Lazarus Pit, at which point he will remember everything and spend the next several years secretly training before reemerging in Gotham.
 But we’ll get to that when we get to it.

-–NOTE: In a flashback from Nightwing Vol. 2 Annual #2.
+–NOTE: In The New Titans #55 and a flashback from Nightwing Vol. 2 Annual #2.
 Late October.
-Dick returns from lengthy adventuring on the planet New Cronus to learn that Babs has been paralyzed from the waist down for over six months!
-With no way of communicating with Earth while he was away, Dick had no idea about Barbara’s injury or Jason’s death.
-(He’ll soon find about the latter as well.)[9]
-Dick has sex with Babs and in the morning tells her that he’s engaged to Starfire!
-Babs freaks out and kicks his sorry ass out of her apartment.
+Dick returns home from lengthy adventuring on the planet New Cronus.
+Upon his return, new Titan member Phantasm (Danny Chase) tells Dick that Jason is dead and Babs is paralyzed.
+With no means of interplanetary communication while he was away, Dick had no idea about Jason’s death or Barbara’s injury, despite both having occurred over six months ago.
+A stunned Dick is especially upset that Bruce didn’t even leave a message about any of the above on his answering machine.
+Dick visits and has sex with Babs and, in the morning, tells her that he’s engaged to Starfire!
+Babs freaks out and kicks his sorry ass out of her apartment.[10]

 –The New Titans #55